TweetyLang/Specification/src/introduction.md

 This release landmark is determined by the TweetyLang committee, which is also responsible for authoring this version of the specification and for its ongoing updates.

+### Suggesting Ideas & Changes

+TweetyLang is built for developers and feedback is highly valuable.
+Whether you're reading a printed or online version of this specification, readers are encouraged to visit the TweetyLang Spec repository to open issues, suggest language improvements, propose changes, or discuss ideas.

 *TweetyLang is pronounced as 'TWEET-ee-lang' (/ˈtwiːti læŋ/).*